 We made a trip to the New England area.
 It’s fall time.
 The leaves on trees turn from green to yellow, orange, red, and every hue in between.
-It was quite a treat to see Mother Nature accentuate the views in all directions in Maine and New Hampshire.
-The trees along the roadsides, on the mountains, and the thick vegetation around the rivers, and the backdrop of the ocean, accentuate the landscape with breathtaking colors.
+It was quite a treat to see breathtaking colors in all directions in Maine and New Hampshire.
+The trees accentuate the landscape along the roadsides, on the mountains, in the thick vegetation along the rivers, and in the backdrop of the ocean.

 Can I be like a tree?